idaocracy/NaninovelPostProcess/README.md

 Notice that the ColorGrading effect has been split into three different effects: HDR, LDR and External.
 Check the documentation for info on which one suits you best.

-**Be aware, that this package won't work if you are using URP or HDRP.**

 # Installation

 #### 1. Install the Post Processing package via Unity's package manager